 1. As we return to in-person learning in Ontario, special considerations are required when attending an In-Person NCCP workshop to reduce the spread of COVID-19.
 The following key practices for mitigating risk of COVID-19 transmission in activities involving groups of individuals are being implemented:

-a) Completing self-screening questionnaires for signs and symptoms and risk of exposure to COVID-19;
+b) Completing self-screening questionnaires for signs and symptoms and risk of exposure to COVID-19;

-c) Wearing facial coverings or masks;
+c) Encouraging facial coverings or masks;

-d) Following hand and personal hygiene practices;
+d) Following hand and personal hygiene practices; and

-e) Increasing cleaning and disinfection practices; and
+e) Increasing cleaning and disinfection practices

 2. The Coaches Association of Ontario (CAO), NCCP Coach Developers and the facilities we use are taking measures to mitigate the risks of COVID-19 and while at workshop(s) participants will follow these measures.